Danault scores late, Kings beat Oilers 4-3 in series opener

-EDMONTON, Alberta (AP) — Phillip Danault scored at 14:46 of the third period, leading the Los Angeles Kings to a 4-3 win over the Edmonton Oilers on Monday night in Game 1 of the teams' first-round playoff series.
+EDMONTON, Alberta (AP) — Phillip Danault capitalized after a miscue by Edmonton goalie Mike Smith and scored the tiebreaking goal late in the third period, leading the Los Angeles Kings to a 4-3 win over the Oilers on Monday night in Game 1 of the opening-round playoff series.

+Smith tried to clear the puck from behind his net and instead put it on the stick of a Kings player in front.
+Smith made a diving save, but couldn't corral the puck.
+Seconds later, Danault scored at 14:46 of the third after a shot by Sean Durzi from the point.

+“Playoffs are a long journey.
+There are going to be ups and downs,” Smith said.
+“It’s how you deal with it that makes you good or makes you a team that’s watching from the sidelines.”

 Trevor Moore and Alex Iafallo each had a goal and assist for the Kings.
 Brandon Lemieux also scored.